dong-alex/HTNE-cleared-media/README.md

 # HTNE-cleared-media
-HackTheNorthEast Project using NLP to analyze media content
+HackTheNorthEast Project using NLP to analyze and explore traditional and social media content.

 Our client uses the following technologies:
 - React
 - Material-UI

-This client will be used to handle searching for tweets from users or tags.
-If given time, an interface to compare Fox and CNN news articles and examine their viewpoints.
-Fox is known to have conservative bias, so it would be interesting to see how these news networks portray their ideas on the same issue.
+The main goal of the project is to both showcase how people talk on social media but also how traditional media (e.x FOX and CNN) take about issues compared to each other.
+Providing some added clarity on how we consume media in our everyday lives

 ### Twitter

 Tweets are short posts and straight to the point.
-Popular figures express their thoughts online to their followers, but what kind of image are they trying to portray?
-Social media is the primary form of communication and sharing important events.
+It is here where both popular and influential figures in our world can express their thoughts to their followers, but what kind of image are they trying to portray?
+Social media platforms, like Twitter, are playing a larger role in how we communicate and share important events.

 Natural Language Processing is a growing field in AI where machines try to learn and understand human language and extract important details about it.
 In this example, we practice **Opinion Mining**, or **Entity-Sentiment analysis**.
 Using Google's Natural Language API to extract information about a user's tweets, we can analyze their stance online.
-Based on their scores, we can classify this user or tag to be generally positive, negative, or neutral online.
+Based on their scores, we can classify this user or tag to be generally positive, negative, neutral, or mixed online.

 With this information, we would be able to attempt to extrapolate different aspects of the users given their information.
 For example, if one user was overly negative towards their current state of government, AI could determine their position in the political compass given enough training to classify what is left or right.